ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

 ## Share the Note

 The final step is to call the share API when the button is clicked.
 Let's update the test.
-First we will need to create a global mock for the plugin (just like we previously did for the Storage plugin).
+First we will need to create a global mock for the plugin (just like we previously did for the Preferences plugin).
 Create a `__mocks__/@capacitor/share.ts` file with the following contents:

 ```TypeScript
 class MockShare {